kailash-manasarovar/statement/docs/timeline/2021/january.md

 - There were cherubs sitting in a circle and I was brought into the circle and I sat very closely to the cherub who had picked me up, who reminded me of a girl I went to school with, Fiona.
 - But the cherub's face wasn't like Fiona's at all, but for some reason it reminded me of her.
 - And then the boss came, Archangel Michael, and he was like an enormous ...
 I don't have words really ... and I was so scared I started crying and the cherub comforted me.
-- On Deso, I said it had felt like a job interview, and it had somehow.
+- On [Deso](https://desocialworld.com/u/KingForg?tab=posts), I said it had felt like a job interview, and it had somehow.

 ![The dream inside the rock at Massabielle](../../content/images/lourdes-dreaming.webp)

 - From that moment, I knew Archangel Michael as the boss.
-- I even told Sandra Diaz about this dream, and I now go to the rock to pay respect as much as possible whenever I am in Lourdes.
+- I even told [Sandra Diaz, cat-porn star, (obviously not her real name)](../2011-to-2020/2014.md#sandra-rita-diaz) about this dream, and I now go to the rock to pay respect as much as possible whenever I am in Lourdes.
 - I had thought that there were paintings of cherubs just like the one who whisked me off in one of the churches in Dénia, and in 2022 I went to look for them, but there weren't any.
 - When I did [the detox in Glastonbury in 2022](../2022/july.md#glastonbury), the female host was called Fiona, and I thought maybe the dream was something to do with her, but that really didn't make any sense.
 - You know, I wonder, could Hazel Smith's real name be Fiona?